There’s such a thing as “too much information”, especially for

 Taking MENA Sustainability to New frontiers

-Planet is warming and climate is changing in a manner that defies nature.
+Climate change is defying nature’s eternal principles and warming our planet.
 Nations are racing against time to reach the goals of Paris climate deal and transition to net zero by 2050, the deadline set to prevent the earth from warming beyond 1.5 deg C by the turn of this century.
 Climate risk is arguably the greatest risk facing humanity.

 Global Economies have woken up albeit late to the fact that drastic actions need to be taken on a war footing in-order to avoid a climate change induced catastrophe.
 At the same time, they are under enormous pressure to delicately balance sustainability with economic and social priorities.
 The Challenges of balancing economic viability with environmentally sound and socially responsible business practices, have opened out dialogues involving Governments, International organizations, and Business leaders which in turn has led to a paradigm shift in the way this emergency is assimilated.
 It has moved from a simple understanding to conscious and Strategic Climate Action.
 Through the engines of Green Economy.

 The MENA has demonstrated itself as an active crusader for Sustainability by slowly and steadily moving away from Oil based Economies towards tapping its renewable resources and positioning climate action as an integral part of growth plan.
 In addition, the MENA region has seen immense growth in mega sustainable development projects and Green Investments in the recent past.
 Projects like NEOM and Masdar City stand testimony to the immense potential MENA has in driving climate action, innovation and investments in the sustainability that includes critical sectors such as Energy, Transport, Buildings & Smart Cities, Industries etc.